 - 2 cloves garlic, minced

-- In a saute pan over medium-high heat, add olive oil.
-When hot and shimmering, add flank steak with tongs and allow to sear for 2 and 1/2 minutes on the first side.
-When flipping your steak with tongs, if it is seared properly, it will pull away easily from the pan.
+- In a cast iron (or stainless steel) pan over medium-high heat, add oil.
+When hot and shimmering, add flank steak with tongs and allow to sear for 2 and ½ minutes on the first side.

-- Flip steak and sear for an additional 2 and 1/2 minutes.
-For a 1 and 1/4" flank steak (like pictured) this will give you a medium-rare flank steak.
+- Flip steak and sear for an additional 2 and ½ minutes.
+For a 1-¼" flank steak (like pictured) this will give you a medium-rare flank steak.
 Add additional time as needed for a thicker or more well-done steak.

-- Once your steak is cooked to your liking, remove from the pan, cover with foil, and allow to rest for 10 minutes.
+- Once your steak is cooked to your liking, remove from the pan, tent with foil, and allow to rest for 10 minutes.
 Slice steak thinly and against the grain.

 - Meanwhile, turn the heat to medium-low and return pan to heat.
 Add butter to pan and melt.
-Add garlic to pan and cook for up to 1 minute, or until garlic begins to brown (garlic will brown quickly).
+Add garlic to pan and cook for up to 1 minute, or until garlic begins to brown (garlic will brown quickly - do not walk away).

 - Remove from heat and pour garlic butter over flank steak.
+Optionally, garnish with fresh chopped parsley.
 Serve and enjoy.